anandijain/GolfModel.jl/README.md

 - look at the code in mtk links below
 - derive euler langrange eqs
 - forcing functions https://chatgpt.com/c/683fb440-f8a0-8009-ad99-a5231d7343c5 single pend
+- fix model parameter values and IC to be realistic with actual golf

 # Notes:
 - Lagrangian support in MTK is